-Community councils are student-run student governments focused on advocacy, programming, and community service.
+Community councils are student-run student governments focused on advocacy, programming and community service.
 Every area on campus has its own community council.
 DCC - Dickinson Community Council has hosted Oktoberfest, an outdoor fall celebration; planned Food Fridays, where students are invited to a snack and conversation about improving Dickinson; and collaborates with Rodney Complex to host the annual WESTFEST end of the year carnival!

 - Green Teams

-Service Teams assist with their areas Weekly Service Initiative as well as partner with University entities or other local agencies to create additional service opportunities in their area.
-Each area on campus has a service organization.
-The Dickinson Service Team participated in a 5k for The Hero Walk, raising over $200 for the organization by selling candygrams in the Rodney Dining Hall.
+Service Team members assist with their area's Weekly Service Initiative as well as partner with University entities or other local agencies to create additional service opportunities in their area.
+Each area on campus has a partner service organization.
+The Dickinson Service Team participated in a 5K for The Hero Walk, raising over $200 for the organization by selling candygrams in the Rodney Dining Hall.
 The students also contributed to Dickinson Day with a Random Acts of Kindness campaign giving away free Hot Cocoa kits on the DK trail.
 Most recently they hosted a Children’s Book drive to benefit the Ronald McDonald House.
 Dickinson's service agency is Ronald McDonald House of Delaware, located in Wilmington.
 The DK Student Engagement Advisor (SEA) coordinates weekly activities in the complex to benefit the RMH such as: making coloring books, making snacks like chocolate covered pretzels, muddybuddies and rice krispie treats, and making toiletry kits for the guests of the house.